-Even though the procedure is short in duration, we understand that recovery from any operation can be a bit daunting.
+Even though the procedure is short, we understand that recovery from any operation can be a bit daunting.
 We’re here to make the process as smooth for you as possible!
 That’s why we’ve broken down the recovery experience for you and compiled our top tips to ease you through the healing period.

 How does laser eye surgery work?